Email Security 2022

 • Greater trust in B2B and B2C products and their security levels.

-• Allow operations to be handled seamlessly and securely without needing multiple logins, data sharing, or other unwieldy processes.
+• Seamless and secure handling of operations without the need for multiple logins, data sharing, or other unwieldy processes.

 Having said this, API vulnerabilities still exist, and understanding these is key to improving cybersecurity and data protection.